nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find students from the list.
+1. User requests to find students that match the inputted search field.
 2. TAPA displays the students who fit the request.

    Use case ends.